-2019 Fantasy Baseball: AL-Only Catcher Rankings with Tiers and Projections Updated 1/15
+2020 Fantasy Baseball: AL-Only Catcher Rankings with Tiers and Projections

 About the Tiers

-It is a bit of a challenge laying out tiers in a position as week as this.
+It is a bit of a challenge laying out tiers in a position as weak as this.
 We want the rankings to be linear and go from highest value to lowest.
-While my rankings follow that path, the differences in value after the top two catchers are almost negligible.
+While my rankings follow that path, the differences in value after the top five or six catchers are almost negligible.
 It’s almost a case of pick your poison.
 Do you want some of the catchers who can pop 15 to 20 homers, but come with a .220 average.
 Or do you want the handful of catchers who won’t hurt your average, but offer little else.
 I’ve grouped them as logically as possible, but my feeling won’t be hurt if you diverge from my tiers in a draft… Just don’t tell me.

-Drafting Catchers in AL-Only Leagues in 2019
+Drafting Catchers in AL-Only Leagues in 2020

-Maybe the best strategy is to pair one of Castillo/Chirinos/Zunino with one of of Jansen/Astudillo/Narvaez/Kiner-Falefa.
+Maybe the best strategy is to pair one of Murphy/Chirinos/Zunino with one of mcGuire/Astudillo/Kiner-Falefa.
 Cobined they will give you close to 30 HRs and hopefully an average over .250.
 It doesn’t seem like much, but at the catcher position it’s about as good as you can expect.

-If you’re like us you can’t wait until spring to get the 2019 fantasy baseball season started?
+If you’re like us you can’t wait until spring to get the 2020 fantasy baseball season started?
 Well, you don’t have to.
 Leagues are already forming at Fantrax.com, so head on over and start or join a league today.

-2019 AL-Only Catcher Rankings
+2020 AL-Only Catcher Rankings

 Got a beef with my rankings?
 Did I miss someone?
 Let me hear it in the comments below or call me out on Twitter (@rotodaddy).
 Just be gentle.
 Dealing with this AL catcher pool has taken a toll.

-Fantrax is one of the fastest growing fantasy sites of 2018.
+Fantrax was one of the fastest-growing fantasy sites of 2019 and we’re not letting our foot off the pedal now!
 With multi-team trades, designated commissioner/league managers, and drag/drop easy click methods, Fantrax is sure to excite the serious fantasy sports fan – sign up now for a free year at Fantrax.com.